storacha/docs/src/pages/terms.md

 The maximum size of a registered upload is 750GB.
 Uploads greater than this size may not be registered successfully with your account, though if the data is successfully stored with storacha.network, you will still be responsible for paying for this storage.

-We reserve the right to terminate the Services at our sole discretion or to transfer operation of the Services to a third party or smart contract.
+We reserve the right to terminate the Services at our sole discretion or to transfer the operation of the Services to a third party or smart contract.
 Prior to termination or transfer, we will provide 90 days’ notice to users via email to allow users enough time to make arrangements if any (e.g. remote pinning to their own IPFS node, remote pinning to another service, or preparing to manage the renewal of their Filecoin deals on their own).

 All data uploaded to storacha.network is available to anyone who requests it using the correct CID. **Users should not store any private or sensitive information in an unencrypted form using storacha.network.** Deleting files from storacha.network via the site's web console or API will remove them from the file listing for a user's account, but you may be charged for at least 30 days of storage for those files.
 Additionally, uploaded files typically remain on our infrastructure for at minimum thirty (30) days, and nodes on the IPFS network may retain copies of the data indefinitely. **Users should not use storacha.network to store data that may need to be permanently deleted in the future.**